MI-AFP/tutorials/tutorials/12_exts-deptypes.md

 # GHC Extensions and Dependent Types

+This lecture is a sort of "gourmet" -- the concepts presented here are not used every day nor are common in production, nor are they topics to speak over coffee with mediocre programmers.
+Rather they represent cutting-edge topics that may potentially write the future of programming.
+Enjoy ;-)

 ## GHC Language Extensions

 Language extensions are used to enable language features in Haskell that may seem useful in certain cases.
 They can be used to loosen restrictions in the type system or add completely new language constructs to Haskell.
 As you already know, they can be enabled using the `{-# LANGUAGE <ext> #-}` pragma or using flags `-X<ext>`.
-You should always consider using those extensions over normal Haskell, because it may also bring some risks.
+You should always consider using those extensions over normal Haskell, because it may potentially bring some risks.
+It is advisable to read some discussions on forums.

 ### TypeFamilies

 This extension allows use and definition of indexed type and data families to facilitate type-level programming.
 Indexed type families, or type families for short, are type constructors that represent sets of types.
 Set members are denoted by supplying the type family constructor with type parameters, which are called type indices.
 The difference between vanilla parametrized type constructors and family constructors is much like between parametrically polymorphic functions and (ad-hoc polymorphic) methods of type classes.
-Parametric polymorphic functions behave the same in all type instances, whereas class methods can change their behavior in dependence on the class type parameters.
+Parametric polymorphic functions behave the same in all type instances, whereas class methods can change their behaviour in dependence on the class type parameters.
 Similarly, vanilla type constructors imply the same data representation for all type instances, but family constructors can have varying representation types for varying type indices. (see [GHC docs](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#type-families))

 ```haskell
 {-# LANGUAGE TypeFamilies #-}